2004 United States presidential election in Minnesota: Analysis

 Minnesota is the state with the longest streak as a blue state, having last backed the Republican presidential nominee in Richard Nixon's 1972 landslide, and even sticking with the Democrats during Ronald Reagan's two landslides in 1980 and 1984.
 However, in 2000 and 2004 it was considered a battleground state.
 Both campaigns invested resources in it, and it ultimately stayed in the Democratic column both times but by relatively narrow margins.

 In 2004, the county results were fairly uniform across the state; only a handful of counties had either Bush or Kerry getting over 60% of the vote, and no county had either candidate with over 70% of the vote.
 Despite winning the state, Kerry won just three of eight congressional districts: Minnesota's 4th congressional district, Minnesota's 5th congressional district, and Minnesota's 8th congressional district.

-As of the 2024 presidential election, this is the last election in which Washington County, Olmsted County, and Dakota County voted for the Republican candidate.
+As of the 2024 presidential election, this is the last election in which Washington County, Olmsted County, and Dakota County voted for the Republican candidate, and the last in which Ramsey County was not the most Democratic county in the state.
 This was the first time since 1928 that a Republican had won a majority in Anoka County.
+Bush became the first ever Republican to win the White House without carrying Nicollet County.